NickLaufer/NSSA-Lab-3/README.md

 ## *OSClassification:*

 OSClassification is a Python script that, through a given text file containing a list of IP addresses, performs OS fingerprinting/detection by using the Time To Live (TTL) values of popular operating systems.

+## *PortScanning:*

+PortScanning is a Bash script that tests if given ports are accepting TCP connections.
+Given a start and end IP address and start and end port number, the script iteratively tests connections to ports.